SavageLabs/SkyblockX/README.md

 ## About
 A modern, fully functional skyblock core with minimal dependencies.
 The plugin's primary deployment and testing version is the latest version of spigot available.
-IllyriaSkyblock was designed because of ASkyblock being discontinued and also not being supported past Spigot-1.12 and all replacements being poorly designed or unstable.
+SkyblockX was designed because of ASkyblock being discontinued and also not being supported past Spigot-1.12 and all replacements being poorly designed or unstable.

 ### Installation

 1. Get a skyblock release binary using one of the following options.
-   * Download a binary from our [store](https://store.illyria.io).
    * Download from [spigot](https://www.spigotmc.org/resources/authors/prosavage.203132/).
    * Compile a binary file on your own, see the developers section.
 2. Get a spigot binary file.